Pandalism/pandalism.github.io/_projects/project-gdp-bike.md

 {% include img_slide.html assetsFolder=page.assets link=img_array caption=caption_array showindex=2%}

+## Things I would have done differently
+I believe sections of the models could have been done in **Simscape** which is for acausal physical modelling.
+Nonetheless at the time Simscape was a bit poorly supported particularly for logging.

+The only other aspect is that the GUI and framework were done kinda haphazardly, with only a semblance of direction from the beginning, in hindsight I'd have saved a lot of time jumping straight into what we needed and focusing on that, letting other sections and models become more developed.

 ### Technologies/Skills used
  - Matlab and Simulink
  - Subversion version control
  - Model creation, verification and validation
  - Basic Electronics

 ### Credits
 Most sincere gratitude to the University for the opportunity and my good friend Fran Infante for being my right hand man and helping me so much during the project even when I was starting to feature-creep.